vshanbha/DTZNotizbuch/README.md

 ## Deployment
 This template is meant to be a quick start for creating a website using Jekyll and Markdown.
 It includes ready GitHub Action for deploying to [GitHub Pages](https://pages.github.com/){:target="_blank"} using Jekyll.
 The file is `jekyll.yml` under `.github/workflows` is ready to use for deployments.
 All that is left is to set up GitHub pages deployment using this file as the configuration file for the GitHub deployment action.

+## Creating new Flashcards
+To set up new Flashcards there are following steps

+1. Setup Development Environment:
+Follow the [read me]( {% link README.md %}) instructions to set up a development environment

+2. Create a new Database file:
+For each topic we need one file of the name `topic.yml` to be placed in the `_data/topics` folder.
+There are already a couple of files there to act as samples.
+The datbase follows a simple to use file format called [YAML](https://yaml.org/).
+A simple cheat sheet on how to use YAML is available [here](https://yamline.com/tutorial/).
+The file follows a simple logical and hierarchical structure and hopefully it should be self explanatory.
+However the formatting of file depends on spaces and therefore be careful to understand and use the spaces correctly.
+Otherwise the site is not generated properly and new updates will not show up.
+Here is an example:

+    ```yaml
+    title: Personalien Flashcards
+    topic: personalien
+    categories:
+    - name: Nouns
+        value: "Nomen"
+        cards:
+        - id: 1001
+            title: "Der Name"
+            description: "Wie man jemanden nennt."
+            related_cards: ["Der Vorname", "Der Nachname", "Der Spitzname", "Der Familienname", "Der Mädchenname"]
+            examples: ["Mein Name ist Anna.", "Wie ist dein Name?", "Er hat einen ungewöhnlichen Namen."]
+    - name: Verbs
+        value: "Verben"
+        cards:
+        - id: 2001
+            title: "heißen"
+            description: "Den Namen einer Person oder Sache angeben."
+            related_cards: ["Der Name", "Der Vorname", "Der Nachname", "Der Spitzname", "Der Familienname"]
+            examples: ["Ich heiße Anna.", "Wie heißt du?", "Er heißt Peter."]
+        - id: 2002
+            title: "wohnen"
+            description: "An einem bestimmten Ort leben."
+            related_cards: ["Die Adresse", "Die Straße", "Die Hausnummer", "Der Wohnort", "Das Land"]
+            examples: ["Ich wohne in Berlin.", "Wo wohnst du?", "Sie wohnt in einer kleinen Stadt."]
+    ```

+3. Create a new Flashcard page:
+Once a YAML database is created all that is left is to create a mardown file under the folder `_pages` with the name `topic.md`.
+An example file for topic `personalien` is already present.
+For new topics all that needs to change is the name of the file and the values in the fields `title` and `topic`.
+Important to note that the value of `topic` field should exactly match the Topic name of the database file `topic.yaml`.
+That is how the layout matches the presentation of the file with its appropriate database.

+    ```markdown
+    ---
+    layout: flashcards
+    title: Personalien
+    permalink: /themes/:title
+    topic: personalien
+    ---
+    ```

+4. Reuild the site:
+That's it.
+Once a new topic and its database are added rebuild the site and check that the new topic and its contents are available.
+Have fun.